ystarling/Readme/README.md

       - Rest-has address which service you
       - Asynchronous and nonblocking
       - what usually can happen with messages, can some messages not reach, or duplicate, if so how to deal with it?
+      - Rest - client-server communication,
+      - ED - has more consumers, no single point of failure
+   - Monolithic - all functionalities tightly coupled in single application, simplicity, easy deployment, but lack of scalability and fault tolerance.
+It may become complex and difficult to maintain as the system grow.
+   - Microservices - breaking down the system into independent and loosely coupled services, each responsible for specific function.
+It offers scalability, fault tolerance, flexibility in technology choices.
+Hovewer is introduces complexity in inter-service communication and deployment.
    - how did you specify the boundaries of your microservices. [[link](https://blog.bitsrc.io/how-to-choose-microservices-boundaries-5c68b0b1af24)], [[link](https://nathanpeck.com/making-microservice-boundaries-that-you-wont-regret/)], [[link](https://codeburst.io/microservice-boundaries-five-characteristics-to-guide-your-design-89312b65cc27)], [[link](https://www.linkedin.com/advice/0/how-do-you-identify-boundaries-microservices-from)], [[link](https://www.linkedin.com/advice/3/how-do-you-set-microservice-boundaries-skills-software-design#:~:text=One%20of%20the%20first%20steps,inventory%20management%2C%20or%20payment%20processing.)], [[link](https://www.oreilly.com/library/view/microservices-up-and/9781492075448/ch04.html)], [[link](https://www.lokajittikayatray.com/post/how-to-define-your-microservices-correctly)]
    - fault tolerant approach, Bulkhead pattern, Circuit Breaker. [[link](https://www.codecentric.de/wissens-hub/blog/resilience-design-patterns-retry-fallback-timeout-circuit-breaker)], [[link](https://www.youtube.com/watch?v=ADHcBxEXvFA&ab_channel=DefogTech)], [[link](https://quickbooks-engineering.intuit.com/resiliency-two-alternatives-for-fault-tolerance-to-deprecated-hystrix-de58870a8c3f)]
    - Resilience design patterns: retry, fallback, timeout, circuit breaker.